 Born and raised in South Carolina, Diane took her first riding lesson at Lawton Stables on Hilton Head Island when she was 7 and the spell was cast!
 She continued to work and show horses even thru her college years and was a member of the University of South Carolina Equestrian Team 1984-1988.
 She then pursued a graduate degree and profession as a Paralegal and started her own freelance business in 1999, Paralegal Resources, LLC.
 Diane always had to board her horses off site, but had a dream of owning a farm and being able to see her horses in her own pastures someday (one day)?.
-In 2004, Diane and her husband Tom built Westview Farm in Campobello and the dreams finally came true and they and three horses and two ACD Blue Heelers call Westview Farm home.
-Diane is a long time (13 years) volunteer with TROT (Therapeutic Riding of Tryon), vice-chair of the Polk County Health and Wellness Coalition, and served as a Board member for FETA (Foothills Equestrian Trail Association.) and is thrilled to finally see her vision of Guiding Reins become a reality!
+In 2004, Diane and her husband Tom built Westview Farm in Campobello and the dreams finally came true and they and their horses and ACD Blue Heelers call Westview Farm home.
+Diane is a long time (13 years) volunteer with TROT (Therapeutic Riding of Tryon), vice-chair of the Polk County Health and Wellness Coalition, and served as a Board member for FETA (Foothills Equestrian Trail Association).
+She is thrilled to finally see her vision of Guiding Reins become a reality!